hernanvargas-byte/urban-routes-test-design/README.md

-# 🚗 QA Project – Urban Routes (Car Sharing Function)
+# 🚗 Urban Routes – Analysis of Requirements and Test Cases Design
 ### 📌 Project Overview

 This project consists of the analysis, decomposition, and test design for the Car Sharing feature of the Urban Routes application.